 The Protecting Americans from Tax Hikes Act of 2015 made it easier for businesses to benefit from the R&D Tax Credit.

-In fact, new changes to the valuable credit are making it easier than ever for startups as well as small and medium-sized companies to benefit.
+Now, new changes to valuable credit are making it easier than ever for startups as well as small and medium-sized companies to benefit.

 What has changed?

 After 35 years as a temporary provision of the tax code, the federal research credit — better known as the R&D tax credit — was made permanent by The Protecting Americans from Tax Hikes Act of 2015(PATH Act) in December 2015.
 Along with this change, the PATH Act includes two new provisions that make it easier for businesses to benefit from the R&D tax credit.

 The credit is available to companies developing or improving products, processes, or software in various industries related to hard sciences (chemistry, physics, biology, etc.), engineering, or computer science.
 To learn more about the types of activities that can qualify, read this R&D tax credit FAQ.